The Millionaire Mindset to Achieve Financial Independence

 Develop the Habits of Wealthy People

-With regard to your growing bank account and goal of achieving financial independence, millionaires develop a series of other financial habits to assure that they don’t lose money, and that their money grows steadily over time.
+If you want to learn how to become a millionaire, you should develop the habits of other wealthy people.
+With regard to your growing bank account and goal of achieving financial independence, millionaires develop a series of other financial habits to assure that they don’t lose money and that their money grows steadily over time.
 During the cultivation of a millionaire mindset, one of the best financial habits you can develop is the habit of getting good financial advice before you do anything with your growing account.
-Ask around and find a financial advisor who is has already achieved financial independence by investing his or her personal money in the areas that he or she recommends to you.
+Ask around and find a financial advisor who has already achieved financial independence by investing his or her personal money in the areas that he or she recommends to you.
 Your ability to choose excellent financial advisors can be the critical factor in making good investment decisions.

 Develop the habit of investigating before you invest in anything.
 The rule is, “Spend as much time investigating the investment as you spend earning the money that you are thinking of investing.”